Velike Lipljene: Attractions

+The cave was originally known as Županova Permetova jama 'Mayor Perme Cave'.
+The name Taborska jama 'Tabor Cave' was introduced after the Second World War, in 1946.
+That name is still encountered today, and it is derived from Tabor Hill (493 m), which stands about 1 km north of the cave.

 Mass grave

 Velike Lipljene is the site of a mass grave associated with the Second World War.
 The Velike Lipljene Mass Grave (Grobišče Velike Lipljene) is located on the west side of the village on the slope of Medvejca Hill.
 It contains the remains of undetermined victims.